Storage Backends

 When database_backend = "auto", the node chooses the backend by build features in this order:

-2. TidesDB (if the tidesdb feature is enabled and RocksDB is not)
+3. TidesDB (if the tidesdb feature is enabled and neither heed3 nor RocksDB is)

-3. Redb (if the redb feature is enabled and neither RocksDB nor TidesDB is)
+4. Redb (if the redb feature is enabled and no higher-priority backend is)

 At least one backend feature must be enabled at build time.
 If the chosen backend fails to open (e.g. missing data dir or lock), the node may fall back to another enabled backend where implemented.